SamAMitchell/Heart-Failure-Analysis/README.md

 # Heart-Failure-Analysis
-This is a heart failure analysis using SQL, Python and Tableau
+This is a heart failure analysis using SQL, Python and Tableau.
+Worked with team mate on slideshow and report.